This post may contain affiliate links. Read our disclosure policy here.

 Ever wanted to live like the Little House on the Prairie books today?
 Curious about what we can learn from the books as adults and how we can apply it to our lives?
-Come dig into my Living Like Little House series!
+Come dig into my Living Like Little House on the Prairie series!

 Living Like Little House on the Prairie

 We finally got around to starting to read Little House on the Prairie!
 Growing up this was my very favorite Little House book.
 Me and my sister would hook the little trailer up to the 4-wheeler and pull it around the land pretending that was our covered wagon.
 When we couldn’t be outside we would head up the hill to Granny’s house and create “wagons” in her basement out of couch cushions and folding tables.
 Granny was thrilled with that!

 Back to the book….here are some things that I gleaned from re-reading Little House on the Prairie as an adult.

 This weekend we’ve been reading through chapter 2, Crossing the Creek.
 If you’ll recall from the book, Pa and Ma thought they would be ok while crossing the creek but then mid-way across things changed.

 “There, there, Caroline, ” said Pa.
 “We’re all safe, thanks to a good tight wagon box well fastened to the running gear.
 I never saw a creek rise so fast in my life.”

 If Pa had not known what to do, or if Ma had been too frightened to drive, or if Laura and Mary had been naughty and bothered her, the they would have all been lost. – Little House on the Prairie

 In any day and age, we will never be able to predict the future.
 We don’t know what’s going to happen with the economy or with the weather or with anything really.
 The only thing we can try to do is be prepared for what *might* happen.